drewbrokke/jack-cli/README.md

 Return to List View:        `space` or `enter`

 ## Limitations
-You cannot use the `--pretty` option with **jack**.
-It uses a pre-set printing format in order to parse the commit log correctly for things like the commit's SHA.
-Besides that, you can use all of `git log`'s considerable filtering capabilities.

-Also, it's not currently recommended to use **jack** with really big logs (> 2000 commits), as performance starts to suffer in the list view with that many items.
+It's not currently recommended to use **jack** with really big logs (> 2000 commits), as performance starts to suffer in the list view with that many items.
 This is mostly due to the interface itself, but we'll work to make it as performant as possible.
 In the meantime, hopefully you're not in a situation where you have to review more than 2000 commits at a single time :)